celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 - 1 Validator Proxy node, in a highly available, environment, but with lesser security requirements
 - 1 Attestation node that runs the Attestation service and signs attestations, which can be a light node, and thus has lower requirements

+In addition, to get things started, it will be useful to temporarily run a node on your local machine.

 ### Software requirements

 - **You have Docker installed.**